Percolation theory: History

-The Flory–Stockmayer theory was the first theory investigating percolation processes.
+The Flory–Stockmayer theory (1941), which studied the transition to gelation in polymerization reactions, was the first theory investigating percolation processes.

 The history of the percolation model as we know it has its root in the coal industry.
 Since the industrial revolution, the economical importance of this source of energy fostered many scientific studies to understand its composition and optimize its use.
-During the 30' and 40', the qualitative analysis by organic chemistry left more and more room to more quantitative studies.
+During the 1930s and 1940s, the qualitative analysis by organic chemistry left more and more room to more quantitative studies.

 In this context, the British Coal Utilisation Research Association (BCURA) was created in 1938.
-It is a research association funded by the coal mines owners.
+It was a research association funded by the coal mines owners.
 In 1942, Rosalind Franklin, who then recently graduated in chemistry from the university of Cambridge, joined the BCURA.
 She started research on the density and porosity of coal.
 During the Second World War, coal was an important strategic resource.
 It was used as a source of energy, but also was the main constituent of gas masks.

 Coal is a porous medium.
-To measure its 'real' density, one was to sink it in a liquid or a gas whose molecule are small enough to fill its microscopic pores.
-While trying to measure the density of coal using several gases (helium, methanol, hexane, benzene) and as she found different values depending on the used gas, Rosalind Franklin showed that the pores of coal are made of microstructures of various lengths that act as a microscopic sieve to discriminate the gases.
+To measure its 'real' density, one was to sink it in a liquid or a gas whose molecules are small enough to fill its microscopic pores.
+While trying to measure the density of coal using several gases (helium, methanol, hexane, benzene), and as she found different values depending on the gas used, Rosalind Franklin showed that the pores of coal are made of microstructures of various lengths that act as a microscopic sieve to discriminate the gases.
 She also discovered that the size of these structures depends on the temperature of carbonation during the coal production.
-With these research, she obtained a PhD degree and she left the BCURA in 1946.
+With this research, she obtained a PhD degree and left the BCURA in 1946.

 In the mid fifties, Simon Broadbent worked in the BCURA as a statistician.
 Among other interests, he studied the use of coal in gas masks.
 One question is to understand how a fluid can diffuse in the coal pores, modeled as a random maze of open or closed tunnels.
 In 1954, during a symposium on Monte Carlo methods, he asks questions to John Hammersley on the use of numerical methods to analyze this model.

 Broadbent and Hammersley introduced in their article of 1957 a mathematical model to model this phenomenon, that is percolation.